 Despite their success and busy careers, Bill and Gloria have never lost touch with their alma mater.
 Bill has served on the university’s board of trustees for 28 years.
 Gloria taught songwriting classes at the university and served on the national board of directors for the Council for Christian Colleges and Universities.
 They provided significant leadership for the last two capital campaigns for Anderson University.
 They both received honorary doctorates from Anderson University — Bill an honorary doctor of music and Gloria an honorary doctor of humane letters.

-No couple has meant more to Anderson University in the last 30 years than Gloria and Bill.
-They have been among the university’s most generous supporters and most vocal supporters.
+Gloria and Bill have been among the university’s most generous supporters and most vocal supporters.
 They are never shy about promoting the values of a Christian higher education and believe Anderson University is a great place for college students to grow, learn and prepare for lives of Christian service.

 Lester C. and Marguerite Hardacre were longtime supporters of Anderson University.
 Lester’s relationship with the university began in the school’s early days with the family dairy.
 During the rough years of the Great Depression, his father, Cliff Hardacre, made sure the school cafeteria was stocked with dairy products, and he hired cash-strapped students to work for him.
 Lester inherited his father’s benevolent nature and shared that with the university for decades.
 Marguerite was a student at Anderson University in the 1930s.
 She married Lester in 1936.
 The couple spent their early years together in New Castle, where Lester managed a branch of his family’s growing dairy business.
 They returned to Anderson in the 1960s.
 Lester and Marguerite died in 2001, after sharing 65 years together in marriage.